fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

     return tweet
 ```

-Lastly, we will create our `lambda_handler` method which is what we will have our Lambda function call.
-This method will call our two methods above and then create our new tweet.
+Lastly, we will create our lambda_handler method, which is what we will have our Lambda function call.
+This method will call our two methods above and create our new tweet.

 ```
 :::python